1. Do I need a Development Permit?

 - Development Permits allows The RM to review a development to see if it meets the Official Community Plan and Zoning Bylaw requirements and any other relevant policies or plans.

 - Building Permits address life and safety issues of a structure.
 It gives authorization to erect, demolish, relocate, alter or repair a structure.
-A building permit application is reviewed for compliance with building code by a professional building inspector to ensure that our built environment is safe.
+A building permit application is reviewed for compliance with National building code by a professional building inspector to ensure that our built environment is safe.

-3. Do I need a Geotech Report?
+7. Do I need a Geotech Report?

-4. How long will it take to process my development application?
+8. How long will it take to process my development application?

-5. Can I build a garage before I build my house?
+9. Can I build a garage before I build my house?

-- Yes - You can build a garage before your house provided you put down a security deposit.
+- Yes - You can build a garage before your house as long as you provide a security deposit of $5000.
 The garage can only be on the property without a principle dwelling for 5years.
-After which you have to apply for development and building permits.
-You will also need Development and Building Permits
+After which you have to apply for development and building permits to build your principal dwelling.

-6. What are Set-backs?
+10. What are Set-backs?